kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 These columns are used to determine `True Postitives`  `False Positives` and `False Negatives`.

-We have provided an example that shows how to take raw results (`BoundingBoxes`, `confidence_scores` and `labels` and perform bounding box matching to produce the values mentioned above.
+We have provided an [:kolena-widget-16: Object Detection (2D) ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/object_detection_2d)
+that shows how to take raw results and perform bounding box matching to produce the values mentioned above.

 ## Configuring Thumbnails